ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 The current state of the atmosphere (:numref:`Table Atmospheric input to land model`) at a given time step is used to force the land model.
-This atmospheric state is provided by an atmospheric model in coupled mode or from an observed dataset in offline mode (Chapter :numref:`rst_Offline Mode`).
+This atmospheric state is provided by an atmospheric model in coupled mode or from an observed dataset in land-only mode (Chapter :numref:`rst_Land-Only Mode`).
 The land model then initiates a full set of calculations for surface energy, constituent, momentum, and radiative fluxes.
 The land model calculations are implemented in two steps.
 The land model proceeds with the calculation of surface energy, constituent,